skotopes/audiotoolbox/README.md

 There are 2 processing modules which i've completed:

 - avhistogram: generates histogram image with requested width and height.
 Resulting image contains two layers.
 First layer is peaks, second layer is RMS.
 - avspectrogram: generates spectrogram image with requested width and height equal to 1.
-It performs FFT, then splicing frequencies domain into 3 parts: 20 to 120 Hz - low (red), 120 to 1500 Hz mid(green), 1500 to 22050 Hz high(blue).
+It performs FFT, then slicing frequencies domain into 3 parts: 20 to 120 Hz - low (red), 120 to 1500 Hz mid(green), 1500 to 22050 Hz high(blue).

 Each processing module support 2 different arithmetic models: